docker/machine/docs/index.md

  - `--exoscale-disk-size`: Disk size for the host in GB.
 Default: `50`.
  - `--exoscale-security-group`: Security group.
 It will be created if it doesn't exist.
 Default: `docker-machine`.

-If a custom security group is provided, you need to ensure that you allow TCP port 2376 in an ingress rule.
+If a custom security group is provided, you need to ensure that you allow TCP ports 22 and 2376 in an ingress rule.

 ## Release Notes